 Choosing the Right Print Method for Your Custom Apparel

-Not sure whether to go screen print, DTF, or something in between?
+Not sure whether to go traditional screen print, DTF, or something in betweenHybrid Printing?
 You’re not alone.
+However, consider that hybrid printing is better for balanced quality and efficiency across multiple factors.
 Picking the best print method for your next apparel run depends on a handful of real-world factors—like your fabric, art style, timeline, and goals.

 Let’s break it down without the fluff: